linhhbk/ibm-ds-lab/README.md

 - `WebScraping_Review_Lab.ipynb`: a lab on scraping data from a website, using BeautifulSoup and Pandas APIs
 - `WorkingWithDifferentFileTypes.ipynb`: a lab on working with different file formats (json, csv, xlsx, xml)
 - `Lab_From_Understanding_to_Preparation.ipynb`: a lab on data understanding and data preparation (cleansing and transformation)
+- `Lab_From_Modeling_to_Evaluation.ipynb`: a lab on building and evaluating a predictive model, namely a decision tree for cuisine prediction based on ingredients